harshu273/seasonal-agriculture-performance-analysis-project/README.md

 - No single weather variable (rainfall, temperature, soil moisture) strongly predicts yield at the individual farm level — season behaves as a combined effect rather than one driver.
 - Flood irrigation is the least water-efficient method in every season; Drip is the best-performing active irrigation method.

-Full methodology, statistical tests, and charts are in the notebook.

 ## Repository Contents